 Corinne Atton is an accomplished trial attorney with extensive experience representing life sciences- and technology-focused clients in complex and high-stakes intellectual property matters.
 Corinne's courtroom experience includes bench trials in U.S. district court; trials and motion practice before the Chancery Division (Patents Court) of the High Court of Justice of England and Wales; and appeals before the Court of Appeal (England and Wales).
 She also represents clients in inter partes review and post-grant review proceedings before the U.S. Patent Trial and Appeal Board.

-Corinne Atton practices complex patent litigation with a focus on pharmaceuticals, biologics, biotechnology, and medical devices.
-She has worked on cases concerning, among other things, DNA sequencing technologies, recombinant polypeptides, enzyme inhibitors, iron chelators, anti-diabetic drugs, wakefulness-promoting agents, surgical mesh affixing systems, and laser hair removal devices.
+Corinne also has experience with patent due diligence associated with high-profile acquisitions, and with intellectual property issues in commercial transactions.
+She focuses on pharmaceuticals, biologics, biotechnology, and medical devices.
+Corinne has worked on cases concerning DNA sequencing technologies, recombinant polypeptides, enzyme inhibitors, receptor agonists, iron chelators, anti-diabetic drugs, wakefulness-promoting agents, surgical mesh affixing systems, and laser hair removal systems.

 Corinne edits, writes for, and manages Venable's BiologicsHQ microsite – a website that provides statistical analyses and timely commentary concerning U.S. patent proceedings relating to FDA-approved biologic drugs.
 She also regularly publishes and speaks on a wide variety of intellectual property topics and developments.

 Corinne formerly practiced as a barrister in England and Wales, where she advised on high-value patent, trademark, and commercial litigation, and international arbitration matters.